The Life and Work of Alan Allbon

 Chris Crosby recalled that the management and staff at Davies-Charlton were very proud of this groundbreaking little model.
 Our previous article on the story of the Bambi may still be found on MEN.

-However, behind the scenes all was far from well.
+The Merlin was an immediate sales success, but behind the scenes all was far from well.
 Kenneth Allbon stated that Hefin Davies’ grating personality and ruthlessly opportunistic business attitude had led to an increasing degree of friction between him and Alan Allbon, with the result that by early 1955 the relationship between the two men had broken down completely.
 Given Allbon’s well-attested ability to get along with almost anyone, responsibility for this unhappy outcome must surely be laid firmly at Davies’ door.
 It only took just over two years ..........

 A recollection from this period which Alan Allbon shared years later with his then-colleague Bernie Bowler during the Allbon-Saunders era (see below) perhaps best typifies the yawning gulf between the respective approaches of the two men to their business.
 Alan recalled an occasion on which Davies became impatient with him as he was slowly working through an inspection of a batch of engines and was spending a lot of time on one in particular.
 "What's the problem, Alan?" asked Davies.
 "Well, this one is a bit low on compression, and I'm wondering why" replied Alan.
 Davies' retort?!?
 "We're selling engines, not f.....g compression - put it in the box!!"